The 11 questions you ask us about Hub School 21

-New pupils will therefore come and increase gradually the size of the school, with a maximum of 25 children in 2019-2020.
-In september 2019, our school will welcome children aged 6 to 15.
+New pupils will therefore come and increase gradually the size of the school, with a maximum of 25 children for the current school year.
+Our school welcomes children aged 6 to 15.

 2/ Does Hub School Vincennes prepare the pupils for official exams?

 Yes, Hub School Vincennes prepares for official exams.
 Our pedagogic approach is based on excellence of tools, people, places and projects.
 It is supported by the Ministry of Education.
 We develop and validate each year all the skills of the common core.
 Pupils in the classes 3è, 1ère and Terminale have special training for exams, both written and oral.

 For the first two years when we presented students for the Brevet des Collèges exam, 100% of our students succeeded, in 2019 and 2020.100%